George Koltanowski: Chess career

 He got his first big break in chess at age 21, when he visited an international tournament in Meran, planning to play in one of the reserve sections.
 The organizers were apparently confused or mixed up about his identity and asked him to play in the grandmaster section, to replace an invited player who had not shown up.
-Koltanowski gladly accepted and finished near the bottom, but drew with Grandmaster Tarrasch and gained valuable experience.
+Koltanowski gladly accepted and finished near the bottom, but he drew with Grandmaster Tarrasch and gained valuable experience.

 He thereafter played in at least 25 international tournaments.
 He was Belgian Chess Champion in 1923, 1927, 1930, and 1936.
 Koltanowski became better known for touring and giving simultaneous exhibitions and blindfold displays.

 Based upon his results during the period 1932–37, Professor Arpad Elo gave Koltanowski a rating of 2450 in The Rating of Chess Players.
 Koltanowski was awarded the International Master title in 1950 when the title was first officially established by FIDE, and he was awarded an honorary Grandmaster title in 1988.
 Koltanowski's record as a tournament player was not especially distinguished.
 He showed up for the 1946 U.S. Open in Pittsburgh, but was eliminated in the preliminary section and did not qualify for the finals.

 In those years, the U.S. Open was played in round-robin preliminary and final sections.
 The next year, Koltanowski returned, not as a player but as the director, introducing the Swiss system to the U.S. Open.
 He directed the 1947 U.S. Open in Corpus Christi, Texas, using the Swiss system for the first time ever in a U.S. Open chess event.
 After that, he traversed the country, holding Swiss system tournaments everywhere.
 Before long, the Swiss system was adopted as the standard for most chess tournaments in America.

 Koltanowski thereafter toured the United States tirelessly for years, running chess tournaments and giving simultaneous exhibitions everywhere.
 After his failure in the 1946 U.S. Open in Pittsburgh, he never played tournament chess again, except for two games as a member of the U.S. team in the 10th Chess Olympiad (Helsinki 1952), getting a draw with Soviet Grandmaster Alexander Kotov, one of the strongest players in the world, and a draw with Hungarian International Master Tibor Florian, in a game which Koltanowski appeared to be winning.

 Blindfold chess

 On 4 December 1960, in San Francisco, California, Koltanowski played 56 consecutive games blindfolded, with only ten seconds per move.
 He won fifty and drew six games.
-Koltanowski still holds the record in the Guinness Book of Records.